20. The Kea Shell

 returned for the service named

-The Kea shell will likely be most frequently used in
+It is envisaged that the Kea shell will be most frequently used in

 scripts; the next example shows a simple scripted execution.
 It sends